Philips CPAP Lawsuit Status Update

 • At the time of this purchase, Philips should not have provided the claimant with a repaired or rectified version of their recalled device.

 Reimbursement eligibility is subject to meeting the requirements of the Philips’ “Comparable Replacement Devices List,” which aligns each recalled device with a suitable replacement.
 In cases where an individual chooses a device outside this list, a “Settlement Administrator” will evaluate its comparability.
-Should the selected device exceed the cost of Philips’ suggested alternative, the reimbursement will be capped at the cost of the equivalent device on the the list.
+Should the selected device exceed the cost of Philips’ suggested alternative, the reimbursement will be capped at the cost of the equivalent device on the list.

 The specific device pairings and their respective reimbursements are delineated below: